NREL/T3CO/docs/quick_start.md

 # Quick Start Guide to T3CO

-A total cost analysis is only as good as its inputs.
+A total-cost analysis is only as good as its inputs.
 Generating T3CO results requires equal parts of investment in inputs gathering as it is in running the tool.
 To make things easier, we provide 500+ demo scenarios for the user to choose from to run T3CO.

 ## Inputs